 Since the homeless population is very difficult to quantify, Census information on homeless populations is often unreliable, due to the difficulty of efficiently counting a population without permanent residences.
 The Task Force compiles data from a physical Point-In-Time (PIT) count of sheltered (emergency and transitional) and street homeless persons.
 The 2011, 2015, and 2017 counts were conducted in January of each respective calendar year and the results are shown in Table B-25.
-Counts for 2018 were conducted in January 2018 and showed that the total homeless population had increased to 125 persons, approximately equal to the 2015 total.
-In 2017 Oceanside, Carlsbad, and Encinitas had the largest homeless populations of the North County Coastal cities.
+Counts for 2018 were conducted in January 2018, however, the data is not yet available.
+Oceanside, Carlsbad, and Encinitas had the largest homeless populations of the North County Coastal cities.
 In 2011, of the 184 homeless persons in Encinitas, 50 were sheltered and 134 were unsheltered.
-In 2018, 39 were sheltered and 86 were unsheltered; meaning however, that the total homeless population decreased, although fewer were sheltered.
+In 2017, 33 were sheltered and 84 were unsheltered; meaning however, that an overall reduction was achieved in Encinitas, although fewer were sheltered.

 There is no data presently available documenting the increased level of demand for shelter in Encinitas during particular times of year.
 Due to the mild climate, the only time of year when increased demand may be a factor is during the winter months (November to March), when homeless persons may be attracted to the City's mild climate.
-The homeless count always takes place in the last week of January, a period when demand for shelter typically is at the highest.
-Since the year-round need described in this section is based on that annual count, the need for emergency shelter either year-round or seasonally is not likely to be greater than that found during the 2018 homeless count.
+The biennial homeless count always takes place in the last week of January, a period when demand for shelter typically is at the highest.
+Since the year-round need described in this section is based on that annual count, the need for emergency shelter either year-round or seasonally is not likely to be greater than that found during the biennial homeless count.

 Table B-25: Homelessness in North County Coastal Cities and the San Diego Region (2011 - 2017)

 Jurisdiction 2011 Total 2015 Total 2017 Total

 Carlsbad 83 88 160

 Del Mar 11 0 3

 Encinitas 184 123 117

 Oceanside 452 420 531

 Solana Beach 7 3 3

 San Diego Region 9,020 8,529 9,116

-Source: Regional Housing Task Force on the Homeless (2011, 2015 and 2017).
+Source: Regional Housing Task F Source: Regional Housing Task Force on the Homeless (2011, 2015 and 2017).